Support for carers – how community pharmacy teams can help

 The Carer-Friendly pharmacy pilot – 3rd November 2014 to 28th February 2015

-The Carer-Friendly pharmacy pilot, led by Carers Trust and PSNC, is part of a programme of work funded by the DH and forms part of the ‘Supporting Carers in General Practice Programme’ involving Carers Trust, the RCGP and Carers UK.
+The Carer-Friendly pharmacy pilot, led by Carers Trust and PSNC, is part of a programme of work funded by the DHSC and forms part of the ‘Supporting Carers in General Practice Programme’ involving Carers Trust, the RCGP and Carers UK.

 A total of 44 pharmacies are involved across nine Local Pharmaceutical Committee (LPCs) areas.